Katherine Read, April 2018

 Official sets of legislation, previous to 1991, are also available at IALS and are kept mainly in the reserve collection, including various consolidations of the Ordinances (1844-) and the Regulations (1948 – 1999).

 The Ordinances and Regulations of HKSAR are available on the internet on HKLII.
-See below for more details.
+See the online resources section for more information about for more details.

 A useful outline of the court system in Hong Kong can be found on the judiciary website.

 IALS has previously subscribed to the following series of reports which are mostly Government publications:

 Hong Kong law reports and digest (Pearson Professional Asia 1997- 2006)

 Hong Kong criminal law reports (1992-1995)

 Hong Kong tax cases, loose-leaf, 1983-2011

 Hong Kong Court of Final Appeal reports, (1997- 2006)